-Anaesthetic technicians assist anaesthetists, and prepare operating theatres and clinics for anaesthetic procedures.
+Anaesthetic technicians assist anaesthetists during operations, and prepare operating theatres and clinics for anaesthetic procedures.

 Trainee anaesthetic technicians usually earn

 Qualified anaesthetic technicians who are managers usually earn

 Source: Public Service Association, 2019.